Terms of Service

-- The Customer shall make each payment due to the Supplier in full and in cleared funds to the bank account nominated in writing by the Supplier and time for payment shall be of the essence of the Contract.
+5.6 The Customer shall make each payment due to the Supplier in full and in cleared funds to the bank account nominated in writing by the Supplier and time for payment shall be of the essence of the Contract.
 In circumstances where a split payment arrangement has been agreed and the first payment in question has not been made in the time specified on the order form, the supplier shall be entitled to charge the full amount as a result of the overdue payment.

 A party (receiving party) shall keep in strict confidence all technical or commercial know-how, specifications, inventions, processes or initiatives which are of a confidential nature and have been disclosed to the receiving party by the other party (disclosing party), its employees, agents or subcontractors, and any other confidential information concerning the disclosing party’s business, its customers, products and services which the receiving party may obtain.
 The receiving party shall only disclose such confidential information to those of its employees, agents and subcontractors who need to know it for the purpose of discharging the receiving party’s obligations under the Contract, and shall ensure that such employees, agents and subcontractors comply with the obligations set out in this clause as though they were a party to the Contract.
 The receiving party may also disclose such of the disclosing party’s confidential information as is required to be disclosed by law, any governmental or regulatory authority or by a court of competent jurisdiction.
 This clause 7 shall survive termination of the Contract.